79laowang/Shell_interview_Q-A/README.md

 $$ gives the process id of the currently executing process whereas $!
 Shows the process id of the process that recently went into the background.

 ---

+### Q42.
+**What are zombie processes?**
+### *Answer:*
+These are the processes which have died but whose exit status is still not picked by the parent process.
+These processes even if not functional still have its process id entry in the process table.

+---